clarkr28/ARM/README.md

 and passes all tests, but the linked list is still in progress.

 My priority right now is to finish the linked list, then create a program to read data into the linked list from a data file.
-A third priority is to have more detailed documentation in the readme of this repository. :) I have been working on this project for a bit on my own, and I am just finally getting to putting it on my github account, so I apologize for the lack of documentation.